deresolution20/grafana-test/README.md

 <b>Step 1</b>:

 As I have been learning Docker for the past month and already have it installed locally, I decided to try building a docker stack using pre-built images with docker-compose and I've been wanting to test out Portainer as a GUI for container management so I decided to set that up as well.
 I like the idea of using containers for test labs and will be utilizing this tool a lot more in the future.
 One potential downside is persistent logs after the container is destroyed.
-I need to set that up after reading docs, but a quick googlefu shows that one possibility is adding to the docker run command:
+I need to set that up after reading docs, but a quick google shows that one possibility is adding to the docker run command:
 ```
 grafana-storage:/var/lib/grafana -p 3000:3000 grafana/grafana
 ```